arvindv92/RooStatsWorkbook/docs/source/statisticaltests.rst

 hence the ratio will be large.
-Conversely for a dataset :math:`N_B` that is very background-like :math:`L(\vec{N_B}|H_{S+B})` will be small, since the data is probable under this hypothesis, and :math:`L({\vec{N_B}}|H_{B})` will be large, since the data is improbable under this hypothesis, hence the ratio will be large.
+Conversely for a dataset :math:`N_B` that is very background-like :math:`L(\vec{N_B}|H_{S+B})` will be small, since the data is probable under this hypothesis, and :math:`L({\vec{N_B}}|H_{B})` will be large, since the data is improbable under this hypothesis, hence the ratio will be small.

 With a likelihood-ratio test statistic, frequentist :math:`p`-values can be calculated for observable data distributions or arbitrary complexity as the test